-Mediation is just a formal method of negotiating with the help of an unbiased, third-party Mediator.
-The Husband and Wife typically sit in separate rooms with their attorneys, and the Mediator travels back and forth between the rooms communicating offers and counteroffers, attempting to get the matter resolved.
+In virtually every divorce, if the case does not settle through negotiation before mediation, the case will end up going to mediation - either by agreement or court order.
+Mediation is just a formal method of negotiating with the help of an unbiased, third-party mediator.
+Their function is to facilitate peaceful and efficient discussion between parties to achieve a satisfactory resolution.
+The spouses typically sit in separate rooms with their attorneys, and the mediator travels back and forth between the rooms communicating offers and counteroffers, attempting to resolve the matter.

-Giving legal advice to both sides of a case is a conflict of interest, and any attorney claiming to act as a Mediator -- but advising both sides -- is violating the ethical rules that all attorneys must follow.
+Mediators do not take the place of attorneys, and the law prohibits them from giving legal advice.
+Providing legal advice to both sides of a case is a conflict of interest, and any attorney claiming to act as a mediator -- but advising both sides -- is violating the ethical rules that all attorneys must follow.

-While it's true that parties are not required to have legal representation in a divorce, attempting to use a Mediator without competent legal counsel can be a recipe for disaster.
+While it's true that parties are not required to have legal representation in a divorce, attempting to use a mediator without competent legal counsel can be a recipe for disaster.

 Mediated Settlement Agreements are irrevocable, and the decisions made at mediation can have life-changing and catastrophic results.
 There is no substitute for competent, experienced legal representation.

 Here are some Resources that may help you with your Mediation questions: